vincentvanduijn/Checkpoint-8/README.txt

 // To Do: Add the needed exceptions
 // To Do: After refactoring the code to the 4th point (mySQL running in a docker compose file) of checkpoint 8, make sure you look at the tips from last checkpoint
 // to Do: Check which Lombok which annotations to use

+//---------12-9-2022------------
+// To Do: Rework the menu options to GET, POST, DELETE, PUT
+// To Do: Add the needed exceptions
+// To Do: After refactoring the code to the 4th point (mySQL running in a docker compose file) of checkpoint 8, make sure you look at the tips from last checkpoint
+// to Do: Check which Lombok which annotations to use

+//---------13-9-2022------------
+// To Do: Rework the menu options to GET, POST, DELETE, PUT
+// To Do: Add the needed exceptions
+// To Do: After refactoring the code to the 4th point (mySQL running in a docker compose file) of checkpoint 8, make sure you look at the tips from last checkpoint
+// to Do: Check which Lombok which annotations to use

+//---------14-9-2022------------
+// Updated: Rework the menu options to GET, POST, DELETE, PUT
+// To Do: Add the needed exceptions
+// To Do: After refactoring the code to the 4th point (mySQL running in a docker compose file) of checkpoint 8, make sure you look at the tips from last checkpoint
+// to Do: Check which Lombok which annotations to use